SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

 Creating a custom TypeSerializer
 ================================

-A very straightforward way of writing and loading such a data structure is providing a custom :javadoc:`ninja.leaping.configurate.objectmapping.serialize.TypeSerializer`.
+A very straightforward way of writing and loading such a data structure is providing a custom :javadoc:`TypeSerializer`.
 The ``TypeSerializer`` interface provides two methods, one to write the data from an object to a configuration node and one to create an object from a given configuration node.

 .. code-block:: java